CPAN-Security/security.metacpan.org/presentations/fosdem2024-cpan-sec-presentation.md

 👉 **Audit** and track vulnerabilities

+* #TODO

 Note:

 Improve security awareness by standardizing and publishing CPAN package vulnerabilities in relevant indices (our own, or CVE, or other).
-Possibly register as a CVE Numbering Authority.

 [comment]: # (|||)